-Repeal Texas' Driver Responsibility Program And Identify Alternative Funding Sources for Trauma Hospitals

-Despite its good intentions, the program has created more problems than it has solved, increasing unlicensed motorists, harming low-income drivers and families, and burdening courts.
+Thank you for inviting me to present testimony on Texas' Driver Responsibility Program.
+Despite its good intentions, this program has created more problems than it has solved, increasing unlicensed motorists, harming low-income drivers and families, and burdening courts.
+It is long overdue that the State stops burdening Texas counties and families with programs that cause more harm than good.